Collection time 15 minutes after ship docks or pre-arranged from your hotel

 To end the day if time allows a visit to the Cobh Heritage centre is recommended.

-Cost for 5 persons plus price on request (Limited availability on larger vehicles)
+Cost for 5 to 7 persons (limited availability on larger vehicles)